 The Duke of Edinburgh’s award prides itself on being the ‘world’s leading youth achievement award, giving millions of 14 to 24-year-olds the opportunity to be the very best they can be’.

-Over the past few years, St Gregory’s has been successfully running the Bronze award, with, on average, 50 participants from Year 10 each year and is now offering our Year 12s the opportunity to take on the challenge of the gold award
+Over the past few years, St Gregory’s has been successfully running the Bronze award with participants from Year 10 to Year 12.

 To take part in both awards, students are expected to complete activities in the following areas: